alexwilson/frontend/services/webmention/README.md

-# Welcome to your CDK TypeScript project
+# Webmentions Service

-This is a blank project for CDK development with TypeScript.
+This is a CDK project for persisting Webmentions.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+It supports receiving webhooks from webmention.io.

 ## Useful commands